Our new home

 Frequently Asked Questions

-Why is LSTC selling its building and underlying property and moving to Catholic Theological Union(CTU)?
+I heard LSTC recently sold its building and underlying property and will be moving to Catholic Theological Union(CTU) in the summer. why?

 Our decision to sell our current building and relocate to CTU’s campus supports Dynamic Formation, the third area of our strategic plan which addresses emerging realities in theological education, including the role physical space plays in how people teach, learn, work and worship in a changing world.
 In recent years, and together with our Board of Directors, LSTC evaluated whether our mission required LSTC to continue as a property owner-operator.
 This evaluation made it clear the operational and financial burdens of property management took energy and focus away from LSTC’s ability to form visionary faith leaders called into the world.
 The Board of Directors therefore decided to sell and relocate to a space better suited for our educational mission.